hrafnthor/ansible-firefox/README.md

 #### Input variables

+Values are optional unless marked otherwise.

 ```
-gather_facts	[optional] (boolean)

-				Indicates if this role should gather facts or rely on present facts.
+gather_facts	[optional] (boolean)  Indicates if this role should gather facts or rely on present facts.
 mozilla
   signing 	[required]

-		path 	[required] (string)

-				The absolute file path to the signing key used by Mozilla.
+    path 	[required] (string)   The absolute file path to the signing key used by Mozilla.
 This key can be found at: https://packages.mozilla.org/apt/repo-signing-key.gpg

-		force	[optional] (boolean)

-				Indicates if the signing key should override any other key found.
+    force	           (boolean)  Indicates if the signing key should override any other key found.

-	priority	[optional] (boolean)

-				Indicates if this repository should be given priority over any other.
+  priority	           (boolean)  Indicates if this repository should be given priority over any other.

-snap			[optional] (boolean)

-				Indicates if Firefox should be installed from the Snap store.
+snap		           (boolean)  Indicates if Firefox should be installed from the Snap store.
 If false and Firefox is installed from the Snap, it will be uninstalled.

-esr				[optional] (boolean)

-				Indicates if Firefox-ESR should be installed from the MozillaTeam PPA (https://launchpad.net/~mozillateam/+archive/ubuntu/ppa).
+esr		           (boolean)  Indicates if Firefox-ESR should be installed from the MozillaTeam PPA (https://launchpad.net/~mozillateam/+archive/ubuntu/ppa).
 If false and Firefox-ESR is installed, it will be uninstalled.
 ```